Time-travel SQL for MySQL, finally

 bintrail proxysql-config --out - | mysql -h proxysql -P 6032 -u admin -padmin

-Three rules.
-Two backends.
-ProxySQL becomes a transparent time-travel router; the application sees one MySQL connection, bintrail sees only the queries that need its help.
+With three rules and two backends, ProxySQL becomes a transparent time-travel router.
+The application sees one MySQL connection, and bintrail only sees the queries that need its help.

 The time horizon is whatever you keep indexed, not your MySQL binlog retention.